 If the contract’s legal protections are too over the top they could interfere with the business purpose of the contract.

 Without taking care of all the legal requirements for an enforceable contract, the document ends up being nothing more than a memorandum about the proposed agreement.

 When you hire Walsh Banks Law, you gain access to trusted, experienced lawyers for strategic legal counsel and representation.
 Give us a call and find out how our legal services can help you.
 (407) 259-2426 or Schedule a Consultation

-Contracts are in a unique place where you need the law to help you move forward with your business.
-Contracts are a way for two sides to formally memorialize their negotiated deal.
-In this sense the contract is a business document.
-It will discuss things like prices and delivery timetables.
-It provides a common reference point for the two sides as their commercial relationship grows.
+In one sense a contract is a business document.
+It will discuss things like prices and delivery timetables, providing a common reference point for the two sides as their commercial relationship grows.

 The process of drafting a contract starts before a single word of the agreement is written.
 The process of preparing any legal document starts with us listening to you.
 We make sure we understand your business and the deal that you have negotiated.
 When we are writing a contract we understand that the document must accomplish several different things.

 The contract must protect your interests so that if there is an issue later on with the deal, you have the law on your side.
 The contract must accurately describe the deal and what each side is promising to do.
 We also are mindful that the contract must be written in a way that the other side will be comfortable signing it so that you can move forward with your business.